Naginreed/irl-cae_iOS-Mac/README.md

  - **Bitrate:** 4500 kbps
  - **Codec:** HEVC(h2.65)

-3.d - Go back then to **Twitch** and enter your Twitch Name and Twitch ID.
-You can get the ID from [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/)
+3.d - Go back then **active Twitch** and tap on it to enter.
+Set your Twitch Name and Twitch ID. *(You can get the ID from [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/))*
 3.e - Next we want to add our Alerts to Moblin.
 To do this we go to into our Alerts Dashboard via Browser
  - [Streamlabs](https://streamlabs.com/dashboard#/alertbox) and copy the Widget URL